deicod/convex-operator/README.md

 Samples live in `config/samples/` (`convex-dev`, `convex-prod`) and mirror the specification in `SPEC.md`.

+### Gateway and TLS assumptions
+- The operator assumes a `GatewayClass` named `nginx` by default (see `spec.networking.gatewayClassName`).
+Change it in the ConvexInstance spec to match your installed Gateway implementation.
+- A Gateway and HTTPRoute are created per instance, using the provided `spec.networking.host` and optional `spec.networking.tlsSecretRef` for TLS.
+Certificates are **not** managed by the operator—provide a pre-created TLS Secret in the target namespace if HTTPS is desired.
+- If your cluster lacks the referenced GatewayClass, the `GatewayReady`/`HTTPRouteReady` conditions will stay `False`; install the class or update the spec to a class that exists.

 ### Status and Conditions
 - `Ready`: overall readiness; `BackendReady` when the backend pod is ready, `WaitingForBackend` or `WaitingForGateway` otherwise, `ValidationFailed`/`*Error` on failures.
 - `ConfigMapReady`: backend ConfigMap ensured (`Available`).